brown-cs-224/Path-Stencil/README.md

 To set these command line arguments in QT, go to the Projects tab on the left, under build and run, under your currently configured kit, click run, and you should have a screen where you can enter command line arguments to run the executable with.

-Additional command line arguments can be added in main.cpp.
+Additional command line arguments can be added in `main.cpp`.
 The stencil code uses QCommandLineParser to parse the command line arguments, so take a look at the documentation if you want to add more arguments.

 ### About the code
-The main files you should need to edit/look at are pathtracer.cpp and the files in the scene/ directory, however feel free to modify any other code you like.
+The main files you should need to edit/look at are `pathtracer.cpp` and the files in the `scene/` directory.
+However, feel free to modify any other code you like.

-pathtracer.cpp is the class that gets passed in a scene and an array of pixels to fill in the color for, so this is where you should implement most of the actual path tracing.
+`pathtracer.cpp` is the class that receives a scene and an array of pixels to fill in the color for, so this is where you should start implementing the actual path tracing.
+However, it's a good idea to think about your design beforehand so that you don't end up putting all of your code into one file!

-In the scene directory, there is the Mesh class, which represents the objects that you are casting rays to collide with.
-Each mesh has a list of vertices, normals, colors and uvs, all of which are the same length, one for each vertex.
-They also contain a list of Vector3i's which correspond to the faces of the mesh.
-Each Vector3i describes a triangle in the mesh and contains 3 indices into the vertex, normal, etc arrays.
+In the scene directory, there is the mesh class, which represents the objects that you are casting rays to collide with.
+Each mesh has a list of vertices, normals, colors and UVs, all of which are the same length, one for each vertex.
+They also contain a list of `Vector3i`s which correspond to the faces of the mesh.
+Each `Vector3i` describes a triangle in the mesh and contains 3 indices into the vertex, normal, etc arrays.
 There is also a list of integers, one for each face, that contains the indices of the material for that face.
 These indices index into the final array, the material array.
 This array is loaded from the .mat file that likely comes with the .obj file that you are loading, and will contain whatever material properties were specified for the mesh.

 ### Scene files
 The stencil code uses a modified version of the CS123 scene files, which are xml files.
-The full spec for the scene files can be found in scenefile.pdf, however the stencil code only supports primitives of type "mesh".
-It does not support cubes, cylinders, etc., however meshes can be used to get any of those shapes, and if you want, you can add support for primitives.
+The full spec for the scene files can be found in `scenefile.pdf`.
+Note that the stencil code only supports mesh primitives and not cubes, cylinders, etc. However, meshes can be used to represent any of these shapes, and if you want, you can add support for primitives.
-Some example scenes can be found in the example-scenes directory.
+Some example scenes can be found in the `example-scenes` directory.